mattbeicke/swen-project/docs/DesignDoc.md

 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._
 --->
 This project aims to enable organizations to have their most important needs satisfied via crowdsourcing.
-Our main goal is for managers to be able to outline requirements, which any user to donate for.
+Our main goal is for managers to be able to outline requirements, which any user can donate for.
 ### Glossary and Acronyms

 | Term | Definition |